 Enter the deeply controversial Admiral Hyman G. Rickover, so-called “father of the nuclear navy.”
 He pushed the invention of the pressurized water reactor, or PWR, a nuclear reactor capable of use on a naval vessel.
 The PWR powered the first nuclear submarine: USS Nautilus, as named after Verne’s fictional submarine.
 In 1955, Mamie Eisenhower christened her and sent her off on the first of many record-breaking voyages.
 Nuclear power doesn’t create carbon emissions and doesn’t require oxygen, so a submarine with scrubbers and compressed air can stay underwater an almost infinite amount of time.
 The (American, anyway – Soviets were kind of crazy) nuclear submarines were safe and effective despite this author’s horrible fear of

 deathtraps submarines.
 Aside from additional improvements in navigation and communication from computers, nuclear submarines are the current technologies we have today.

-(The nuclear engineer husband reading over my shoulder wants me to remind you that Rickover’s push for PWRs scrapped development of sodium fast reactors, for which he blames the Admiral – not that anyone reading this probably cares).
+(The nuclear engineer spouse reading over my shoulder wants me to remind you that Rickover’s push for PWRs scrapped development of sodium fast reactors, for which he blames the Admiral – not that anyone reading this probably cares).

 About the Author: H.R.R.
 Gorman is a PhD chemical engineer with expertise in biotechnology and making drugs.
 Following science, Dr. G’s greatest passions are writing and history.
-She has never cried at Disneyland and will vehemently deny it if you try to push the matter.
+Dr. G has never cried at Disneyland and will vehemently deny it if you try to push the matter.
 If you want to know more about this white-trash-turned-excessively-bourgeois maniac, you can go to https://hrrgorman.wordpress.com/.